-Academic Interests: Social anthropology, medical anthropology, medical sociology, economic anthropology, autism spectrum conditions, science and technology studies
+Social anthropology, medical anthropology, medical sociology, anthropology of science, autism spectrum conditions, science and technology studies

 2016: PhD.
 Division of Social Anthropology, University of Cambridge